© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill earthwork is a scheduled monument protected by Historic England under reference 1002286.
 View the official record →

-Castle Hill is a scheduled ancient monument located in Sussex, England, comprising an earthwork of Iron Age date.
+Castle Hill is a motte-and-bailey castle situated in Sussex, England, representing a typical Norman fortification of the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002286.

 Castle Hill earthwork is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002286.